Table of contents

 The main political division reflects differing views on the importance of free-market forces; but non-socialists have accepted extensive governmental control of the country’s economy.

-Such evident national consensus—along with abundant waterpower, offshore oil, and peaceful labour relations—was a major factor in the rapid growth of Norway as an industrial nation during the 20th century and in the creation of one of the highest standards of living in the world, reinforced by a comprehensive social welfare system.
+Such evident national consensus—along with abundant water power, offshore oil, and peaceful labour relations—was a major factor in the rapid growth of Norway as an industrial nation during the 20th century and in the creation of one of the highest standards of living in the world, reinforced by a comprehensive social welfare system.
 Life expectancy rates in Norway are among the highest in the world.

 #7 Denmark